Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: Introduction

 \section{Introduction}

-Ever since Shamir's devastating attack on the Knapsack cryptosystem \cite{shamir}, lattice reduction algorithms such as \cite{LLL} have had surprising success against cryptosystems that {\em a priori} have nothing to do with lattices.
+Ever since Shamir's devastating attack on the Knapsack cryptosystem \cite{shamir}, lattice basis reduction algorithms such as LLL \cite{LLL} have found surprising success against cryptosystems that {\em a priori} have nothing to do with lattices.
 A fundamental example is the \textsc{RSA} cryptosystem \cite{RSA}, whose public key consists of an integer $n=pq$ (where $p$ and $q$ are large secret primes of comparable size) and an encryption exponent $e$.
-In situations where some extra information about the public key is known (e.g., certain bits of $p$ or $q$), it is sometimes possible to use lattice reduction techniques of Coppersmith \cite{coppersmith1} to discover the factorization of $n$.
+In situations where some extra information about the public key is known (e.g., certain bits of $p$ or $q$), it is sometimes possible to use the lattice basis reduction method of Coppersmith \cite{coppersmith1} to discover the factorization of $n$.

 One notable such situation is when the secret decryption exponent $d$ is {\em small},